proyecto sambos y santos

 Q: Who are you?

 I’m an Afro-Puerto Rican writer who thinks about religion, power, race, intimacy, and what we do with language when we’re no longer trying to impress anyone.
-This site is a place to write in public without treating it as CV fodder.

 Q: Who is this for?